tado-mi/Relational_Database/readme.md

-# showing off:
+# Relational Database:

-Code written by [Andrew Nyaisonga](https://github.com/AndrewNyaisonga) and [Lusine Keshishyan / tado-mi](https://github.com/tado-mi), implemented in November 2017.
+Code written by [Andrew Nyaisonga](https://github.com/AndrewNyaisonga) and [tado-mi](https://github.com/tado-mi), implemented in November 2017.

 Following is a brute, hard-coded implementation of a Relational Database in C, for a course taken at the University of Rochester.
 It is made public to demonstrate a code sample by the authors, and for learning.
 We trust it will not be used to violate academic honesty policies.
 We followed the relational database described in [FOCS](http://infolab.stanford.edu/~ullman/focs/ch08.pdf).<br/>